What is Key Performance Indicator (KPI)? Key Performance Indicator definition

 What is Customer Service Representative?
 What is a customer service representative?

-They are the front lines of service providers in customer support.
+Customer service reps are the front lines of service providers in customer support.
 They know first-hand how satisfied and dissatisfied customers are with the services they receive.
 Most importantly, CSRs prevent delivering poor customer service as much as possible.

-A BPO customer service representative possesses a lot of skills they need to effectively deliver customer service.
+A good customer service rep possesses a lot of skills they need to effectively deliver customer service.
 This includes good communication and problem-solving skills, quick wit, and interpersonal skills.

-Other terms may include customer service associates, and customer service advisors or consultants.
+Customer service representatives are also called customer service associates and customer service advisors or consultants.
 Duties of a customer service representative

-Outbound CSRs, meanwhile, deal mostly with lead generation, billing reminders, appointment confirmation, and market surveys.
-Unlike inbound CSRs, they are the ones who reach out to customers for these concerns either through cold calling or emails.
+Outbound CSRs, meanwhile, are the ones who reach out to customers either through cold calling or emails.
 They deal mostly with the following aspects.
 Lead generation

 BPO customer service means hiring a third-party service provider to handle inbound and outbound calls and other non-verbal communication with customers.
 In most cases, customer service outsourcing teams are part of a call center service.